Camera and radar

 No action.
 The camera unit is reset automatically in more favourable light conditions.

 At very high temperatures the camera and radar unit can temporarily be switched off for about 15 minutes after the engine is started so as to protect the unit's electronics.
 The camera and radar unit restarts automatically when the temperature has fallen sufficiently.

 If not rectified it can lead to reduced performance for the driver support systems that use the camera and radar unit.
 This may result functions being reduced, being switched off completely or giving incorrect function responses.

-The following is also applicable so as not to risk incorrect function for the driver supports that use the radar unit:
+The following is also applicable so as not to risk incorrect or reduced function or function failure for the driver supports that use the radar unit:

 - If a scratch, crack or stone chip appears on the windscreen in front of any of the "windows" for the camera and radar unit and covers an area of approx. 0.5 × 3.0 mm (0.02 × 0.12 in.) or more, a workshopmust be contacted so that the windscreen can be replaced.